Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 >
 > ![A screenshot from Stonewick Manor, a brick room filled with wooden boxes that act as makeshift walls.
 There is a table with a key on top, and candles littered throughout the room.](Stonewick3.jpg#center)
 >
-> As part of the implementation, I wrote a little bit of handcrafted assembly to check the texture for non-black pixels (`repne scasb` is very fast!).
+> Stonewick Manor was made with a custom-written game engine in C++ and using DirectX.
+As part of the implementation, I wrote a little bit of handcrafted assembly to check the texture for non-black pixels (It turns out that `repne scasb` is pretty quick).
 I was very proud of it at the time, but I feel compilers would probably do something like that optimization for you automatically these days.
 >
-> Stonewick Manor was made with a custom-written game engine in C++ and using DirectX.
-Much like compilers have gotten a whole lot better in the 10+ years since I was in college, so too have off-the-shelf game engines drastically improved.
-This tutorial will be using the Godot engine's built-in visibility heuristics to determine when the statue is visible.
-No complicated math or assembly required!
+> And while compilers have gotten a whole lot better in the 10+ years since I was in college, so too have off-the-shelf game engines drastically improved.
+This tutorial will be using the Godot engine's <u>built-in</u> visibility heuristics to determine when our object is visible.
+No complicated math or handcrafted assembly required!

 ## The Godot Way